gvaldez81/semitki/README.md

-Running grunt will create a `semitki/frontend/dist` directory which should be accesable for an HTTP server.
+Running grunt will create a `semitki/frontend/dist` directory which should be accesable by an HTTP server.
 When running with docker-compose `dist` gets mounted in the path `/usr/share/nginx/html` within the web container.